Castiron is a software platform purpose-built to help independent food artisans start, build, and grow their businesses.Sign Up (It's Free!)

 Castiron is purpose-built for home-based cooks and food artisans, allowing them to pursue their culinary dreams while serving their customers in the most efficient and simple way possible.
 Cooks from around the world who have previously depended on messy Instagram DM ordering processes or haphazard email ordering systems have a new place to build and grow their businesses: on Castiron.

 Whether you sell bagels from your home kitchen or churn out ice cream at a shared commercial kitchen, you’re welcome to sell on Castiron.
-Join the Castiron beta here.
+Join Castiron for free here.

 DishDivvy inverts the model used by Shef.
 Instead of delivering home cooked meals to hungry people, this app delivers hungry people to the cooks at home.
 DishDivvy emphasizes putting control in the hands of the cooks.
 The cooks set their menu, price and availability.
 When they are active, people can order food.
 The customers then pick up the food at a designated location and receive it curbside.

 Foodnome is something of a side-gig app for professional cooks and chefs.
 The goal of this app is to make things easier for anyone trying to run a home restaurant.
 Foodnome makes sure that cooks are vetted and permitted, with an emphasis on that second term.
 If you live in an area where home restaurants are not permitted, Foodnome is not available.

 That said, Foodnome allows for more options.
 Customers can order dine-in, or they can choose from takeout and delivery.
 This empowers the customers and puts more burden on the cooks, but the extra options can help with increasing traffic.